Working with SObjects

 Dynamic SObject Creation

-# Generate SObject class from describe metadata
+# Generate an SObject class from describe metadata

-Contact = SObject.from_description("Contact")
+Contact = sobject_from_description("Contact")

-# Use the dynamically created class
+# Use the dynamically created class like any other SObject

 contact = Contact(FirstName="John", LastName="Doe")